oinkhub/papers/Argonaut/Abstract.md

                             $0.appearance = NSAppearance(named: .vibrantDark)
                         }

-- Retina only available on iOS
+- Retina can only be modified on iOS on OSX it is system default (always retina on)

 - Timeout
 -- Get ready for 20+ seconds delay